n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

 > two output codepoints.

 For shaping purposes, canonical equivalence is generally of greatest concern.
-Canonical equivalence defines that sequences such as "Letter, Mark" (a standalone base character followed by a combining-mark character) are to be treated the same as "Letter-with-mark" (a codepoint that includes both the base and the mark).
+Canonical equivalence defines that sequences such as
+<samp>"Letter,Mark"</samp> (a standalone base character followed by a
+combining-mark character) are to be treated the same as <samp>"Letter-with-mark"</samp> (a codepoint that includes both the base and the mark).

 The canonical `Decomposition_Mapping`s are required for Unicode